This post contains high functioning anxiety test along with tips and strategies to support your anxiety recovery.

 How Can You Stop Worrying?

-By minimizing the benefits and maximize the costs of worrying in your head, so you can choose not to worry about the suggestive thoughts arising.
+By minimizing the benefits and maximizing the costs of worrying in your head, so you can choose not to worry about the suggestive thoughts arising.

 The MBCT method consists of four steps: recognize, respond, return, and remind.